 Richard: It is very important that you trust the person who will be advising you on such an important financial decision.
 There are a few ways in which you can do this:

-B. Make sure that the advisor works around your time and you are not having to spend hours speaking to them.
-For example, customers at Mojo can fill in their details from the comfort of their home and choose a time that is convenient to them to speak to a mortgage advisor.
+B. Make sure that the adviser works around your time and you are not having to spend hours speaking to them.
+For example, customers at Mojo can fill in their details from the comfort of their home and choose a time that is convenient to them to speak to a mortgage adviser.

 C. Check the reviews other customers have left on platforms like Trustpilot.
 This will give you an idea of other customer’s experiences.